-(Sponsored by: Fondation Lanners)
+(Sponsored by: Fondation Nicolas and Jean Paul Lanners)

 The China Adolescents Science and Technology Innovation Contest is the national scientific contest in China, that takes place every year in a different Chinese city.
 It is open for international participants with focus on natural sciences and engineering.
 It welcomes young scientists between 12 and 20 years.

 International Wildlife Research Week: